Blood+

-Blood+ (stylized as BLOOD+ and pronounced "Blood Plus") is a Japanese anime television series produced by Production I.G and Aniplex and directed and written by Junichi Fujisaku.
+Blood+ (stylized in all caps and pronounced "Blood Plus") is a Japanese anime television series co-created and produced by Production I.G and Aniplex and written and directed by Junichi Fujisaku.
 The series was broadcast on MBS and TBS from October 2005 to September 2006.
 Blood+ is licensed for international distribution in several regions through Sony Pictures' international arm, Sony Pictures Television International.

 Blood+ was inspired by the 2000 anime film Blood: The Last Vampire; however, there are only a few allusions and basic elements from the film.
 Fujisaku has been involved with both works, including acting as the director and writer for Blood+ and writing the novelization of Blood: The Last Vampire.

 Plot

 The series is initially set in September 2005 in Okinawa City (Koza) on Okinawa Island near the US Kadena Air Base.
 Under the care of her adoptive family, the protagonist Saya Otonashi had been living the life of an anemic amnesiac, but otherwise ordinary schoolgirl.
 However, her happy life is shattered when she is attacked by a Chiropteran, a hematophagous bat-like creature that lives by feeding on human blood.
 Saya learns that she is the only one who can defeat them, as her blood causes their bodies to crystallize and shatter.
 Armed with her special katana, Saya embarks on a journey with her family, friends, allies, and her chevalier Haji, to rid the world of the Chiropteran threat and recover her identity.
 The course of the journey reveals the background history of the Chiropterans and Saya's mysterious past, which extends into the mid-19th century.
 Over the course of the series, Saya travels across the world from Japan to Vietnam, Russia, France, the United Kingdom, and finally the United States.